MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/supervisor/ongoing-conversations-dashboard.md

 > [!NOTE]
 > - The **Ongoing Conversations dashboard** is view only and you cannot perform any actions such as open, edit, or delete on this dashboard.
 > - The status icon in the **Active Agent** column of the dashboard does not pertain to an agent's online presence in Omnichannel.
-You may see it when Microsoft Teams or Skype for Business is integrated with Microsoft Dynamics 365.
+The status is displayed based on your Microsoft Teams or Skype for Business integration settings with Microsoft Dynamics 365.

 ## View Omnichannel Ongoing Conversations dashboard